biomathematicus/StudentSuccessDataAnalysis/README.md

 ```

 ## Description of the data

-A folder called data must be added.
-Files there are ignored by .gitignore.
-It is used to store local copies of data files to increase the speed of report generation.

 The Comprehensive Academic Analysis Pipeline produces one volume for each college.
 All data will be anonymized and/or aggregated.
 Within each volume, there is a chapter for each department.
 The content of each report is as follows: